 - Successful representation of a former public company CEO in an SEC insider trading investigation.
 The SEC declined to pursue any charges against the client;

-- Representing an investment adviser in an SEC insider trading investigation relating to allegations involving the former CEO of a large institutional lender;
+- Represented an investment adviser in an SEC insider trading investigation relating to allegations involving the former CEO of a large institutional lender;

-- Successful representation of a former health care services company CEO in a U.S. Department of Justice false claims investigation and related civil qui tam litigation regarding allegations of improper Medicare billing and kickback practices.
-The Department of Justice ultimately did not join the qui tam litigation or pursue any charges against the client; and
+- Represented a former health care services company CEO in a U.S. Department of Justice false claims investigation and related civil qui tam litigation regarding allegations of improper Medicare billing and kickback practices; and

-- Serving on the Gibson Dunn team representing a high-level U.S. Congressional representative with respect to a federal grand jury investigation.
+- Served on the Gibson Dunn team representing a high-level U.S. Congressional representative with respect to a federal grand jury investigation.